 Over 5% of the world’s population – around 466 million people - suffer from disabling hearing loss, according to the World Health Organization (WHO).

-Hearing loss – ranging from a mild difficulty in hearing conversational speech to profound deafness - is influenced by factors like genetics, certain diseases and medicines, and ageing, but also by a factor well within our control – excessive exposure to loud noise.
+Hearing loss – ranging from mild difficulty in hearing conversational speech to profound deafness - is influenced by factors like genetics, certain diseases and medicines, and aging, but also by a factor well within our control – excessive exposure to loud noise.

-5. Is often unnoticeable in its early stages and may take years to diagnose
+5. It is often unnoticeable in its early stages and may take years to realize

 Its global economic impact for businesses is estimated at US$ 750 billion.
-But the localized and personal costs associated with NIHL as well.
+But there are localized and personal costs associated with NIHL as well.
 Hearing aids, while beneficial, can be expensive.
-Untreated hearing loss can lead to social withdrawal and depression, physical and psychological stress, hence, reduced worker productivity and efficiency, and other associated chronic health conditions, such as cardiovascular diseases.
+Untreated hearing loss can lead to social withdrawal and depression, physical and psychological stress, resulting in reduced worker productivity and efficiency, and other associated chronic health conditions, such as cardiovascular diseases.

 NIHL occurs across a wide spectrum of industries, but workers in some industries are more exposed to dangerous levels of noise.
 These industries are agriculture, mining, construction, manufacturing, utilities, transportation and the military.